Principal Investigator: Sri

 While we have worked with the Terengganu state government to successfully protect part of the watershed as Kenyir State Park, many other forested areas there are still earmarked for logging.
 In order to mitigate climate change, there is an urgent need to prevent further forest conversion, not just for wildlife, but to sustain the livelihoods of people in Terengganu dependent on Kenyir for water and flood mitigation.
 We need to develop alternative mechanisms to help protect the entire Kenyir watershed ‘for life’, while providing economic benefits to the state government.

 This project thus involves the development of ‘green’ financing schemes to generate revenue for financing: i) long-term forest management and protection strategies within the existing state park area; and ii) expand the area under protection.
 This would effectively ensure the entire Kenyir watershed comes under both protection and responsible management, for life.
-Currently managed by a non-profit social enterprise known as Nature-based Solutions (1395980-U), this framework would be the first of its kind at this scale, showcasing sustainable financing for the protection of forests in Peninsular Malaysia.
+Currently managed by a non-profit social enterprise known as Nature-based Solutions (NBS; 1395980-U), this framework would be the first of its kind at this scale, showcasing sustainable financing for the protection of forests in Peninsular Malaysia.